AI Trail Analysis

 - Insect repellent

-Sturdy hiking boots with excellent ankle support are essential for navigating the rocky and rooted terrain.
-Ample water and snacks are crucial for the significant elevation gain.
-Trekking poles can greatly assist with stability on the steep ascents and descents, especially on the granite slabs.
+Given the steep and rocky terrain, sturdy hiking boots are essential.
+Bring ample water and snacks for the strenuous climb.
+Trekking poles are highly recommended for stability on the steep ascents and descents, especially on the granite slabs.

 Safety tips⌄